Paris

 • Musée Marmottan Monetin the 16th, home to the largest Monet collection in the world and rarely crowded.

-• Fondation Louis Vuittonin the Bois de Boulogne — Frank Gehry's building is worth the trip alone, and the winter light through the glass sails is extraordinary.
+• Fondation Louis Vuittonin the Bois de Boulogne — Frank Gehry's building is worth the journey on its own, and the winter light through the glass sails is extraordinary.

-• Musée de la Vie Romantiquein the 9th, tiny and silent, tucked at the end of a cobbled alley at the foot of Montmartre.
+• Musée de la Vie Romantiquein the 9th, tiny and silent, tucked at the end of a cobbled lane at the foot of Montmartre.

-Paris is a walking city in any weather, and the art of January is to string together outdoor stretches with warm pauses — a café, a covered arcade, a bookshop, a boulangerie.
-Here is how we would put together a fine winter day on foot.
+Paris is walkable in any weather, and the art of January is to string outdoor walks together with warm pauses — a café, a covered arcade, a bookshop, a boulangerie.
+Here is how we piece together a fine winter day on foot.

-The nineteenth-century covered passages in the 2nd arrondissement — Passage des Panoramas, Galerie Vivienne, Passage Jouffroy, Passage Verdeau — are one of January's great gifts.
-Beneath their glass roofs and hanging lanterns, lined with old bookshops, stamp dealers, tea rooms and bistros, they invite you to wander for an hour without ever really stepping outside.
-Start at the Palais-Royal, drift north through the passages, and emerge near the grands boulevards just in time for the sales.
+The 19th-century covered arcades in the 2nd arrondissement — Passage des Panoramas, Galerie Vivienne, Passage Jouffroy, Passage Verdeau — are one of January's great gifts.
+Beneath their glass roofs and lanterns, lined with old bookshops, stamp dealers, tearooms and bistros, they invite you to wander for an hour without ever really stepping outside.
+Start at the Palais-Royal, head north through the arcades, and emerge near the grands boulevards just in time for the sales.

 The Seine in low season

-A slow walk along the Seine, from the Pont Neuf to the Tuileries, then across to the Rive Gauche via the Pont Royal, is among the finest winter walks in the city — bare plane trees, grey water, gulls, and the Louvre revealing its true monumentality without the summer crowds on the quays.
+A slow walk along the Seine, from the Pont Neuf to the Tuileries and across to the Rive Gauche by the Pont Royal, ranks among the city's finest winter strolls — bare plane trees, grey water, gulls, and the Louvre revealing its true monumentality without the summer crowds on the quays.

 Montmartre without the queues

-Montmartre in January feels closer to the village it once was.
-Go early, take the quiet streets — rue Lepic, rue des Abbesses, rue Cortot — rather than the postcard staircase, and stop for a vin chaud somewhere with steamed-up windows.
-The Sacré-Cœur is free, warm and almost deserted on a January morning.
+Montmartre in January feels more like the village it once was.
+Go up early, take the small streets — rue Lepic, rue des Abbesses, rue Cortot — rather than the postcard staircase, and stop for a vin chaud somewhere with steamed-up windows.
+The Sacré-Cœur is free, warm and nearly empty on a January morning.

 Canal Saint-Martin and the 10th